-Professional Capacity:Summarize the 1.
-There is a need to work on the follow-through of the professional learning to professional capacity trends and patterns ensure that teachers are being supported in the implementation of what they observed by the team while completing this learned in a non-punitive way. section of the report.
-What are the 2.
-Leaders need support in monitoring the implementation of PL with actual important trends and patterns that will student achievement data. support the identification of student, 3.
-Teachers and leaders need support with identification of diverse student teacher, and leader needs? concerns and ensuring effective PL to assist with strategies.
+- 1. There is a need to work on the follow-through of the professional learning to ensure that teachers are being supported in the implementation of what they learned in a non-punitive way. - 2.
+Leaders need support in monitoring the implementation of PL with actual student achievement data. - 3.
+Teachers and leaders need support with identification of diverse student concerns and ensuring effective PL to assist with strategies.